o2r-project/erc-spec/docs/user-guide/creation.md

 1. Start by selecting "Create new bag" from the main menu and proceed with "<no profile>".
 2. Add your files with the "+" Button.
 3. Uncheck the "Standard" feature in the Bag-Info-Editor on the right and add `ERC-Version` with the appropriate version you want to use, e.g. `1`.
-Optionally fill out the rest of the Bag-Info metadata.
+Optionally fill out additional Bag-Info metadata, e.g. _contact information_.
 4. Save your bag using the main menu.

 ### Validating the bag